vugar-n/jang_homelab/README.md

 ###FILES OVERVIEW:
-To understand how this configurator comes together in pieces, inspect each files in the following order:
+To understand how this configurator comes together in pieces, inspect each file in the following order:

 - [*hostname-ks.cfg*](./hostname-ks.cfg)
   > Kickstart file for physical machine to set up KVM hypervisor/libvirt to host VMs